lukasjuhas/lj-maintenance-mode/readme.txt

 == Changelog ==
+= 2.4.3 =
+* Added support for older PHP versions as per pre-2.4

 = 2.4.2 =
 * Add workaround capability management to support user role and capabilities plugins by using `delete_plugins` capability for super admins and `ljmm_control` for rest of the users